-GDA adds 20th Bitcoin mining site in global expansion focused on renewable energy
+GDA Adds 20Th Bitcoin Mining Site In Global Expansion Focused On Renewable Energy

-Houston, Texas 3rd April 2024: GDA, one of the world’s leading bitcoin mining companies in terms of hash rate, today announced the latest phase of an expansion programme which places a major emphasis on the use of renewable energy in its global operations.
+Houston, Texas: GDA, one of the world's leading bitcoin mining companies in terms of hash rate, today announced the latest phase of an expansion programme which places a major emphasis on the use of renewable energy in its global operations.

 The company has entered into a strategic hosting arrangement for a sixth data centre in Texas, which extends GDA's network to 20 industrial-scale facilities across North America, Europe, and Central Asia.